Meromorphic continuation of Selberg zeta functions with twists having non-expanding cusp monodromy: Introduction

 In view of the already existing strict transfer operator approaches and the different methods for their construction \cite{Ruelle_zeta, Fried_zetafunctionsI, Artin, Series, Mayer_thermo, Mayer_thermoPSL, Bowen, Pollicott, Bowen_Series, Morita_transfer, Fried_triangle, Patterson_Perry, Guillope_Lin_Zworski, Chang_Mayer_extension, Manin_Marcolli_transfer, Pohl_Symdyn2d, Moeller_Pohl, Pohl_representation}, it might well be that this requirement is not a severe restriction on $\Gamma$ at all.
 Moreover, it is most likely that with the methods we propose in this article the meromorphic continuability of \eqref{SZF_geom} can also be shown starting with \textit{non-strict} transfer operator approaches as provided in \cite{Pollicott, Morita_transfer, Mayer_Muehlenbruch_Stroemberg} (for certain classes of cofinite Fuchsian groups).
 In the latter case, the representation of $Z_{\Gamma,\bf 1}$ is of the form

-where $h$ is a meromorphic function accounting for non-exact codings.
+where $h$ is a meromorphic function accounting for certain non-exact codings.
 A \textit{weak version} of our second main result reads as follows.

-\begin{thmBnn} Let $\Gamma$ be a geometrically finite Fuchsian group which admits a strict transfer operator approach, and let $\chi$ be a finite-dimensional representation of $\Gamma$ with non-expanding cusp monodromy.
-Then the infinite product \eqref{SZF_geom} for $Z_{\Gamma,\chi}$ extends meromorphically to all of $\C$.
-The poles of $Z_{\Gamma,\chi}$ are contained in $\tfrac12(d_0-\N_0)$, where $d_0$ denotes the maximal length of a Jordan chain of $\chi(p)$, $p\in\Gamma$ parabolic. \end{thmBnn}
+\begin{mainthm} Let $\Gamma$ be a geometrically finite Fuchsian group which admits a strict transfer operator approach, and let $\chi$ be a finite-dimensional representation of $\Gamma$ with non-expanding cusp monodromy.
+Then the infinite product~\eqref{SZF_geom} for $Z_{\Gamma,\chi}$ extends meromorphically to all of $\C$.
+The poles of $Z_{\Gamma,\chi}$ are contained in $\tfrac12(d_1-\N_0)$, where $d_1$ denotes the maximal length of a Jordan chain of $\chi(p)$ with eigenvalue $1$, $p\in\Gamma$ parabolic. \end{mainthm}

-In fact, we prove a stronger version of Theorem~B (see Theorem~\ref{mainthm:strong} below) for which we first show that the infinite product \eqref{SZF_geom} is represented by a twisted version of the transfer operator family:
+In fact, we will prove a stronger version of Theorem~\ref{thmDnn} (see Theorem~\ref{mainthm:strong} below) for which we first show that the infinite product \eqref{SZF_geom} is represented by a twisted version of the transfer operator family: